Study Suggests You Might Have More Sex If You're Actually A Nice Person

 Here's the thing about those results, though — the researchers were relying on the participants for an accurate account of their sexual history and their good deeds, which means there may be some over-reporting going on.

-That said, we can't think of a reason not to donate blood, give to charities, and help your neighbors more often.
+That said, we can't think of a reason not to donate blood, give to charities, and help your neighbours more often.
 Worse comes to worst, you'll have a little more sex.

 Click through to Shape for more on having a healthy, happy sex life.
 (Shape)